 Divorce Mediation - Overview

-Divorcing couples have to file a lawsuit to dissolve a marriage, a lawsuit must be filed, but it is no longer necessary to follow the traditional path of litigation in order to work out the terms of the divorce.
-Today many couples are turning to mediation to resolve their disputes and negotiate the terms of their divorce, a process that avoids the courts.
+Divorcing couples have to file a lawsuit to dissolve a marriage.
+However, it is no longer necessary to follow the traditional path of litigation in order to work out the terms of the divorce.
+Today, many couples are turning to mediation to resolve their disputes and negotiate the terms of their divorce, a process that avoids the courts.

 Mediation is a process where an impartial third-party mediator facilitates the resolution of a dispute.
 Mediators help the parties explore options and encourage the parties to work together.
 The mediator fosters communications, encourages understanding, focuses the parties on their interests, and seeks creative problem solving to enable the parties to reach their own agreement.

 Below explains what divorce mediation is and how it's conducted.

 Goals of Divorce Mediation

 Whether mediation is agreed to voluntarily by the parties or court-referred, the goals of the mediation process with respect to divorce are to:

 - Create an equitable, legally sound, and mutually acceptable divorce agreement;

 - Avoid the expense and trauma that often accompany litigation; and

 - Minimize hostility and post-divorce controversy.